 To answer this question, refer to your basic food pyramid.
 Your child should be consuming a balanced diet from each of the five food groups: grains, vegetables, fruits, protein, and dairy.
 By finding food that they like in each category, your child will get a variety of vitamins and minerals that will help them grow strong and healthy.
 Here at Tiny Teeth of Dublin, we recommend mostly water, milk with meals and juice sometimes.
 Pop/sodas should be a special occasion treat.

 Are there any other foods my child should avoid?

 Yes!
-Foods that are really hard or crunchy (ice, chips, etc) can structurally damage teeth.
+Foods that are really hard or crunchy (ice or jolly ranchers) can structurally damage teeth.
 Teeth are hard, but some foods are harder!
-Foods high in citrus and acidity, like lemons, limes, oranges, and many juices; also coffee and tea can wear down the enamel on your child’s teeth, which is an important barrier of protection.
-Finally, sticky foods should also be avoided, as they can stick to the surface of the teeth and be difficult to remove (fruit snacks, gummy vitamins, and sticky candy).
+Foods high in citrus and acidity, like lemons, limes, oranges, and many juices; also coffee and tea can wear and stain the enamel on your child’s teeth, which is an important barrier of protection.
+Finally, sticky, gooey foods should also be avoided, as they can stick to the surface of the teeth and be difficult to remove (fruit snacks, gummy vitamins, and sticky candy).
 Did you know 2 gummy vitamins/one serving contains almost two teaspoons of sugar?
 This sticky, sugary substance can stay between teeth for hours especially when not flossing.